Expert Witness Services

 Both plaintiff and defense clients rely upon affirmative damages reports to determine the total economic loss from specific events.
 In affirmative reports we often calculate lost earning capacity, lost fringe benefits, the replacement value of household services, and the lifetime cost of future medical care.
 In the determination of the total economic loss we are also mindful of all necessary deductions including residual earning capacity, residual fringe benefits, personal consumption expenditures (death cases) and any legally required deductions for collateral benefit streams.

 When critiquing an opposing economist’s report, we critically examine the reasonableness of each assumption made.
 We examine the appropriateness of the methods employed from an economic and legal perspective.
-We also will reverse engineer the opposing economist’s conclusions to verify the accuracy of the calculations.
+As your expert witness, we will reverse engineer the opposing economist’s conclusions to verify the accuracy of the calculations.

-Given the highly technical nature of economic loss reports we often assist clients in outlining depositions topics for the opposing economist’s deposition and provide cross-examination outlines for trial.
-There is no better way to go toe to toe with the opposing economist than to work with your economist in developing your line of inquiry.
+Given the highly technical nature of economic loss reports, a forensic economist can often assist clients in outlining depositions topics for the opposing economist’s deposition and provide cross-examination outlines for trial.
+There is no better way to go toe to toe with the opposing economist than to work with your own economist in developing your line of inquiry.
 We also work with clients in understanding what areas of inquiry matter most with regard to the total economic damages presentation.
 We offer clients general areas of inquiry as well as detailed lines of examination.

 The Center for Forensic Economic Studies has earned a national reputation as a leading provider of expert analysis in matters arising in litigation, focusing on economic loss and expert witness testimony on damages.